core-wg/transport-indication/draft-ietf-core-transport-indication.md

   The "mail.-." part is provided to the server as part of the Host header, and can be used for name based virtual hosting.

-* coap://s.mnxqaaqaafswiacpueekcaneaebcaajblaqlxq2jmbjg5jgtf2kazljkenaurxo.--.cc6i2ckx3zowjgyrai3ouj4bclaqekgpck4rwwkqm4ibd6cjr6hzynst27wte7t.--.paccgcetcr5k7wa4q.6.2001-db8--1.service.arpa/ -- The server is reachable using CoAP over TCP with EDHOC security at 2001:db8::1, and the service is identifiable by the use of a KCCS credential..
+* coap://coaptransport.tcp.edhoc-cred.ueekcandaeasabbblaqlxq2jmbjg5jgtf2kazljkenaurxocc6i2ckx3zowjgyr.--.ai3ouj4a.6.2001-db8--1.service.arpa/ -- The server is reachable using CoAP over TCP with EDHOC security at 2001:db8::1, and the service is identifiable by the use of a KCCS credential describing an X25519 public key.

-  The sequence of base32 encoded data in the `s` parameter means (modulo encoding errors: the SVCB parameter encoding was done by hand, assuming some allocated code points):

-  * coaptransport=tcp
-  * edhoc-cred={14: {8: {1: {1: 2, -1: 1, -2: h'bbc34960526ea4d32e940cad2a234148ddc21791a12afbcbac93622046dd44f0', -3: h'4519e257236b2a0ce2023f0931f1f386ca7afda64fcde0108c224c51eabf6072'}}}}
+* coap://edhoc-cred.ueekcandaeasabbblaqlxq2jmbjg5jgtf2kazljkenaurxocc6i2ckx3zowjgyr.--.ai3ouj4a.service.arpa/ -- The same server without any discoverability hints; it is up to the client to discover a (possibly short-lived) connection opportunities to the server identified by that key.

 # Acknowledgements